 Willie the cat is almost 16, and we got her from a rescue organization in the Valley.
 She was found with her brothers and sisters in a lumberyard.
 Among her likes: Opening doors, cuddling, lying in the sun, foreign films, and romance novels.

-Berry - short for Blueberry, was rescued from the local animal shelter.
+Berry - short for Blueberry, was rescued from the LA Animal Services shelter on Sepulveda.
 Many people ask us what kind of dog she is.
-We think she is some type of pointer mix, but some people have told us they think she is a Catahoula Leopard dog, the only known domesticated dog native to North America.
+We think she is some type of pointer mix, but some people have told us they think she is a Ridgeback/Pointer mix.
 We aren't sure- and she isn't telling us.
 She likes to chase squirrels, play frisbee, and she is an obsessive retreiver.
 She can retrieve balls and frisbees and stuffed ducks for hours.
 She is very smart, and good with numbers... she has even done our taxes for the past few years.

 One day, while showing a foreclosure house to clients, we heard a strange sound in the back yard.
 When we went outside, there was a scraggly Persian cat in a tree, looking emaciated and hungry.
 Through some investigation, we found out she had been left behind by the previous owners, and she hadn't eaten much for a couple of weeks.
 We took her home, and while she was very shy at first, she quickly became a part of the family.
-She loved to chase strings and went crazy when there was catnip nearby.
+She was a happy cat that loved to chase string and went crazy when there was catnip nearby.